Is getting your wedding gown steamed and pressed before your wedding really that important?

 We recommend doing this service as close to your wedding date as possible, allowing—at minimum—a week to have your gown steamed and pressed.
 You will then pick up your gown a day or two before your wedding and we will walk you through how to properly store it and what to do with your gown when you arrive at your venue/destination to minimize the opportunity for your gown to re-wrinkle.

 Can I steam my gown the day of my wedding?

 The short answer is yes, but here’s a few things to keep in mind:

-- If your gown has some volume to the skirt (like a ball gown) or your gown has layers of tulle or chiffon, we recommend investing in our steam and press service and bringing along a hand steamer the day of your wedding to hit any spots that may need to be adjusted which will only take a few minutes (but ensure to leave enough time for any spots to dry from the steam!)
+- If your gown has some volume to the skirt (like a ball gown) or your gown has layers of tulle or chiffon, we recommend investing in our steam and press service.
+You may bring along a hand steamer the day of your wedding to hit any spots that may need to be adjusted, which will only take a few minutes.
+Leave enough time for any spots to dry from the steam!

 - If your gown features a lining such as jersey that isn’t as prone to wrinkles, you can fluff the train and see which spots may need to be run over with the steamer.
 Again, just ensure to do this early enough to allow your gown to dry from the steam!

 Getting your gown steamed and pressed is one of the best investments you can make, just like investing in an experienced seamstress to perform your alterations!
 Whether you said yes to the dress at Charlotte’s or found your dream gown at another shop, you can take advantage of this service!